baldo3000/chat-client-server/README.md

-# chat-client-server
+# Python Chat
-A simple chat program in python between clients hosted by a server
+A simple chat program in Python between clients hosted by a server.
+See "relazione.pdf" for usage.